mksmaicja/realme-europe-unlock/readme.md

 # Realme Europe bootloader unlock

 WARNING!
-I tried it on realme 7, but it should work on other devices.
+I tried it on realme 7, but it should work on other devices (only mediatek).

 # PROCEDURE: